sdiehl/stephendiehl.com/posts/category1.md

-It is however very illuminating to look at the category of all small categories called **CAT** which does indeed form a category with objects being categories and "mappings" called functors as morphisms between categories.
+It is however very illuminating to look at the category of all small categories called **CAT** which does indeed form a category with objects as categories and mappings called functors as morphisms between categories.

 The category of categories is where category theory starts to